legendcodermartino1245/ldac-optimization-guide/README.md

 ---

+- When Absolute Volume is **ON**, Samsung's override stack remains fully active.
+- Samsung override enforces its own LDAC sample rate negotiation during the initial handshake.
+- BCC cannot directly change the sample rate while Samsung override is active.
+- Applying a BCC profile with a different sample rate will not take effect unless the override has been fully defeated.

 ## Bluetooth Codec Changer (BCC)

 BCC allows you to force codec settings (LDAC, bitrate, sample rate, bit depth) **at runtime**.